KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+Please update to 3.0.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenWeatherMapForecast by MarcLandis](https://github.com/MarcLandis/MMM-OpenWeatherMapForecast)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-2. Issues are not enabled in the GitHub repository.
+1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+2. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-OpenWeatherMapForecast.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+Please update to 3.0.
-3. Typo: Found `Magic Mirror` in file `MMM-OpenWeatherMapForecast.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Deprecated: Found `api.openweathermap.org/data/2.5` in file `README.md`: OpenWeather API 2.5 will be deprecated in June 2024.
+Please update to 3.0.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Deprecated: Found `api.openweathermap.org/data/2.5` in file `node_helper.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+Please update to 3.0.
-7. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OsloCityBike by TobbenTM](https://github.com/TobbenTM/MMM-OsloCityBike)